CharithDombawala/ranger_mini_v2_ros2/src/ReadMe.md

          ros2 launch ranger_mini_v2_navigation nav2.launch.py use_sim_time:=true

-After that you can able to see you gazebo and rviz2 gui like this.
+After that you can able to see gazebo and rviz2 windows like this.

 ![](image_1.png)